 1. Help employees evaluate their options and seek support.

 An easy way to decrease workplace stress is to invite employees to discuss concerns with a supervisor or HR representative.
-This way, individuals can work together to adjust expectations, reach compromises or discover new solutions to existing challenges.
-Inform employees of any assistance programs or services they can utilize cope with stressors, both at work and outside work.
+This way, individuals can work together to adjust expectations, reach compromises, or discover new solutions to existing challenges.
+Inform employees of any assistance programs or services they can utilize to cope with stressors, both at work and outside work.